 Notes: Somewhat shade tolerant tall sunflower, nice in open woodlands.

-Native to East, Midwest and South US (rare in four VT counties) DO NOT COLLECT WHERE IT IS RARE: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to: RARE IN VT, native in East, Midwest and South US DO NOT COLLECT WHERE IT IS RARE: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).

 Requested by Edgewood Nursery.